 On second October 2020, the President of Île-de-France Mobilités, Valérie Pécresse and of the Île-de-France Region, Thierry Dallard, Chairman of the Management Board of the Société du Grand Paris, and the Chairman and CEO of Alstom Henri Poupart-Lafarge, disclosed the design of the future metros for new lines 15, 16 and 17 of Île-de-France at the inauguration of the exhibition Les lignes du design (Design Lines).

-In accordance with the city administration’s ideas, Line 4 of the Metro, in the southern region of the city, will be extended by a couple of kilometers with development of two new stations.
-Currently the line stops at Montrouge, a banlieu in the south of the city, while the extension will bring it to Bagneux, even further south.
+In accordance with the city administration’s ideas, Line 4 of the Metro, in the southern region of the city, will be extended by a couple of kilometres with the development of two new stations.
+Currently, the line stops at Montrouge, a banlieue in the south of the city, while the extension will bring it to Bagneux, even further south.

-The Line 4, which runs through the city from north to south, Line 12 will also get extension work in the southern area including the construction of two stations.
+Line 4, which runs through the city from north to south, and Line 12 will also get extension work in the southern area including the construction of two stations.

-Laurence, one of the ten tunnel boring machines (TBM) working on the 33km Grand Paris Express Line 15, bored through two stations and three services structures on the route, as well as under the Siene River, to breakthrough at Fort d’Issy-Vanves-Clamart station.
+Laurence, one of the ten tunnel boring machines (TBM) working on the 33km Grand Paris Express Line 15, bored through two stations and three service structures on the route, as well as under the Seine River, to breakthrough at Fort d’Issy-Vanves-Clamart station.

 Grand Paris Express Line 15 which extends from Île de Monsieur shaft at Sèvres to the Noisy-Champs station, is one of four new metros lines being developed by Société du Grand Paris with CAP group, a Vinci Construction joint venture as the contractor.

 The 9.87m diameter Laurence TBM was launched in January 2020 and has excavated 323,400 m3 of material during the 4.2km drive from the Île de Monsieur shaft at Sèvres.